s-kawabe/next-ts-template/README.md

 > [!WARNING]
+> This template is not maintained.
-> Sorry, this repository does not support Next.js v13 or later ...
+> And does not support Next.js v13 or later ...

 # Next.js Template Repository
 - Next.js